Binapani-Academy/academy-library/school/CBSE/Class-XII/English/Flamingo/Prose/md/lefl107.md

 pages:
     - 1
     - 2
+footnotes:
+    V. S. Naipaul: Known as a cosmopolitan writer.
+In his travel books and in his documentary works he presents his impressions of the country of his ancestors that is India.
+He received the Nobel Prize in Literature in 2001.
 ---

 Some might make quite extravagant claims for it as being, in its highest form, a source of truth, and, in its practice, an art.
 Others, usually celebrities who see themselves as its victims, might despise the interview as an unwarranted intrusion into their lives, or feel that it somehow diminishes them, just as in some primitive cultures it is believed that if one takes a photographic portrait of somebody then one is stealing that person's soul.
 V. S. Naipaul 'feels that some people are wounded by interviews and lose a part of themselves,' Lewis Carroll, the creator of Alice in Wonderland, was said to have had 'a just horror of the interviewer' and he never consented to be interviewed — It was his horror of being lionized which made him thus repel would be acquaintances, interviewers, and the persistent petitioners for his autograph and he would afterwards relate the stories of his success in silencing all such people with much satisfaction and amusement.